 The Best 30-60-90 Day Plans for New Marketing Directors

-30-60-90 day plans can be incredibly helpful for anyone in a new management role.
-But for new marketing directors, these plans are essential.
-Unfortunately, there’s a lot of misguided information out there about how to create a solid 30-60-90 day plan as an incoming marketing director.
-I recently spoke with two of my favorite marketing leaders, who have demonstrated success in successfully implementing new marketing plans, to set the record straight.
+For incoming marketing directors, these plans are essential.
+However, there’s a lot of misguided information out there about how to create a solid 30-60-90 day plan.
+I spoke with two of my favorite marketing leaders, both of whom have successfully implemented new marketing plans, to set the record straight.

 Why Build a 30-60-90 Day Plan?